Gina Dirawi: 2009–2011: Blog and career start

+Through these characters, she aimed to challenge prejudices and stereotypes using humor as a tool.
+Her goal was to provoke feelings and opinions through humor and provocation, which she achieved as her clips and characters gained widespread attention.
+However, during this period, Dirawi also faced serious death threats.

 Dirawi is best known as the first woman ever to host Melodifestivalen on three occasions: in 2012 alongside Helena Bergström and Sarah Dawn Finer, in 2013 alongside Danny Saucedo and in 2016 with guest co-hosts in each show.

 She won the award for best female TV host at the Kristallen in 2012 and 2013.

 Dirawi also hosted the Swedish Grammy Awards in 2014 and 2015, as well as Musikhjälpen in 2011, 2012 and 2015, the same year she hosted SVT's traditional Christmas Eve programme.

 It was announced on 20 April 2016 that Dirawi will be the Swedish spokesperson at the annual Eurovision Song Contest, announcing the results of the Swedish jury vote from Eurovision: The Party in the Tele2 Arena in Stockholm.
 She also hosted Studio Eurovision, a series of three one-hour shows broadcast before the two semi-finals and the final, covering news and events from the contest.

-She co-hosted Idol 2017 along with Pär Lernström, she also hosted it in 2018.

-In 2019, SVT released the documentary "What Happened to Gina Dirawi" by Jane Magnusson.
-A story about how Gina Dirawi had to live with security and protection during her time as the biggest tv-host in Sweden, due to severe death-threats from nazi-groups.

-2020 and 2021 she hosted the alternative Nobel prize, "Right livelihood award".
-2022 she hosted Swedish equivalent to the Oscars, Guldbaggegalan.